victorar/arm/901-guidelines/best practices.md

  + Secrets (e.g. admin password on a vm)
  + Share parameters whenever possible - e.g. the location parameter should be shared among resources that must or are likely to be in the same location
  + If you must include a parameter, define a defaultValue, unless the parameter is used for a password.
-3. Name **variables** using this scheme **templateScenarioResourceName** (e.g. simpleLinuxVMVNET, userRoutesNSG, elasticsearchPublicIP etc.) that describe the scenario rather.
-This ensures when a user browses all the resources in the Portal there aren't a bunch of resources with the same name (e.g. myVNET, myPublicIP, myNSG)
-4. Every parameter in the template must have the **lower-case description** tag specified using the metadata property.
+3. Every parameter in the template should have the **lower-case description** tag specified using the metadata property.
 This looks like below

  ```
  "parameters": {